SOCIAL

 essays on the history of film, ethnicity, private life, and technology;

 multimedia exhibitions.
-Reference resources include a searchable
+Includes a searchable

-database of 1,500 annotated links, classroom handouts, chronologies,
+database of links, classroom handouts, chronologies,

 glossaries,